ANONYMOUS609/Meme-share/README.md

 # Meme Sphere
-An Android Application only for memes.
+An Android Application just for memes.
 It fetches memes from reddit with the help of Retrofit.

 https://meme-api.herokuapp.com/gimme (API I Used)